riojosdev/100-days-of-code/log.md

 **Thoughts:** Blog building was kind of fun.
 I released it on vercel (previously zeit).
 I'm trying to focus on the structure so that editing it int the future becomes easy task for me.
 When I deployed it I realized there are a few changes I have to make.
 It is not broken but I need it to be more perfect for the eyes.
 Really spark  a mind.
 Also the real blog part I need to find a way to stylize the article.
 Right now it looks like my high school notebook.

 **Link(s) to work**: [Is Time Well Spent](https://istimewellspent.now.sh)

+### Day 62: Jul 29, 2020

+**Today's Progress**: Made a Blog post on Humane Tech

+**Thoughts:** I wrote an article on Dev.to on Humane Tech.
+I did my first post on Humane Tech.
+And I did this because I decided to choose this as my niche.
+Long way to go!

+**Link(s) to work**: ["How and Why we should understand, improve & appreciate The Humane Technologies!" -Dev.to Blog article](https://dev.to/sreadyila/how-and-why-we-should-understand-improve-appreciate-the-humane-technologies-4bk5)

+### Day 63: Jul 30, 2020

+**Today's Progress**: Started learning about MongoDB

+**Thoughts:** While I was making a new app.
+I came across a problem.
+Actually I had to use another technology.
+It was the database!
+So I decided to learn MongoDB.
+I do know how to add basic database functionalities using MySQL.
+But I wanted to learn another.
+I didn't want to use MySQL.
+It was widely used, and I have no knowledge on the NoSQL technologies.
+So I started learning MongoDB.
+Just to find how NoSQL is different than MySQL.

+**Link(s) to work**: None